getian107/PRScsx/README.md

 ## Recent Version History

 **Jan 4, 2021**: Improved the accuracy and robustness of random sampling from the generalized inverse Gaussian distribution.
-Prediction accuracy will probably slightly improve over initial release.
+Prediction accuracy will probably slightly improve over the initial release.

 **Dec 20, 2020**: Repository made public.